 Is It Safe To Drink Tea During Pregnancy?

 Yes, it is safe to consume a moderate amount of tea when you are pregnant.
-Tea leaves contain polyphenols and antioxidants that protect your cardiac health and boost your immunity (1).
-However, they also contain caffeine, which you should consume no more than 200mg in a day (2).
+Tea leaves contain polyphenolsiXA group of chemical substances in plants, such as phenolic acids, flavonoids, and lignane, that act as antioxidants. and antioxidantsiXMolecules that prevent cell damage caused by free radicals. that protect your cardiac health and boost your immunity (1).
+However, they also contain caffeine, which you should consume no more than 200mg a day (2).

 Amount Of Caffeine Tea Contains

 The caffeine content in a cup of tea depends on factors such as origin, processing, brewing time, and brewing temperature.
-Generally, one cup of non-herbal teas including milk tea, white tea, black tea, oolong or green tea contains about 40 to 50mg of caffeine whereas herbal teas contain negligible amounts of caffeine (3).
-Therefore, the herb teas are considered to be a safer option during pregnancy.
+Generally, one cup of tea including milk tea, white tea, black tea, oolong or green tea contains about 40 to 50mg of caffeine whereas herbal teas contain negligible amounts of caffeine (3).
+Therefore, herbal teas are considered to be a safer option during pregnancy.

 Safe Tea Options During Pregnancy

 Herbal teas also called “tisanes”, contain trace amounts of caffeine.
 They are made of leaves, roots, berries, flowers, seeds, and barks of various medicinal plants.
 Also, teas combined with other ingredients (such as mint or spices) have lower caffeine levels.
-Here is a list of teas that are safe to consume during pregnancy.
+If you’re pregnant and experiencing cravings for tea, here is a list of teas that are safe to consume during pregnancy.

 - Nettle tea: It is a nutrient-rich tea containing high levels of vitamins A, C, K and minerals including iron, calcium, potassium, and magnesium (5).
 It is best to have it in the second and third trimesters as nettle tea may cause uterine contractions, which could harm the vulnerable fetus in the first trimester.

 - Raspberry leaf tea: It is rich in iron, calcium, and magnesium and is safe to consume from the second trimester.
-The rich mineral content of this herb tones the uterine muscles in preparation for labor, and also prevents post-partum hemorrhage (6).
+The rich mineral content of this herb tones the uterine muscles in preparation for labor, and also prevents postpartum hemorrhageiXHeavy blood discharge from blood vessels after childbirth.
+(6).
+However, women with gestational diabetes should take this tea with caution and after thoroughly consulting with the doctor.

 - Dandelion leaf tea: It is high in iron, calcium, and potassium.
-It has a diuretic effect and eases fluid retention in late pregnancy (7).
+It has a diureticiXA substance that enables the kidneys to produce more urine and get rid of the excess fluid from the body. effect and eases fluid retention in late pregnancy (7).

 - Spearmint and Peppermint teas: They alleviate nausea, vomiting and also treat digestive issues by effectively relaxing the stomach muscles.
 These teas can be taken either alone or combined (8).